All You Need To Know Before Driving Iceland's Ring Road

 Seljalandsfoss and Skógafoss

 This beautiful small village is located on the east coast of Iceland.
 Known for being colorful and surrounded by incredible nature.
 Surrounded by mountains, this small town is a must-see at any time of year when traveling the ring road in Iceland.
 On your drive from the main road to the small village, you will also see a small but beautiful waterfall just by the road.
-This waterfall is called Gufufoss or „Mist waterfall“ and if you ever see the waterfall you will see why.
+This waterfall is called Gufufoss or „Mist waterfall, “ and if you ever see the waterfall, you will see why.

 Mývatn and Dimmuborgir

-You can take a dip in Mývatn nature baths, visit the breathtaking Dimmuborgir Lava field or climb into Grjótagjá cave that you might recognize if you are a fan of Game Of Thrones where Jon and Ygrette shared an evening together.
+You can take a dip in Mývatn nature baths, visit the breathtaking Dimmuborgir Lava field or climb into Grjótagjá cave that you might recognize if you are a fan of Game Of Thrones, where Jon and Ygrette shared an evening together.
 Although please know that it is not recommended to take a dip in the water there as the water temperature is not monitored and can get too hot for a dip.

-Hvítserkur is a 15-meter high basalt stack that is around 50 meters off-shore on the east coast of Iceland.
+Hvítserkur is a 15-meter high basalt stack around 50 meters off-shore on the east coast of Iceland.
 It is only a small detour from route 1.
 There is a lot of birdlife on the basalt stack, making it look like it might be alive.
 The legend says that a troll that lived in the area wanted to tear down the church bells at Þingeyrarklaustur convent as the Icelandic trolls are not Christian.
-But on its way it got hit by the sun rays of the morning sun, turning it into stone on the shore.
+But on its way, it got hit by the sun rays of the morning sun, turning it into stone on the shore.